wingedsheep/mtg-card-generator/README.md

 - **Cloud services** (OpenRouter + Replicate) produce the highest quality output
 - **Local models** offer more control and no API costs but lower quality
-- Expect to spend $5-8 in API costs for a complete 100+ card set (mostly image generation)
+- Expect to spend $10-15 in API costs for a complete 260-card set (mostly image generation at ~$0.05 per card)
-- First-time local setup downloads 2-7GB of model files
+- First-time local setup downloads 2-7GB for image models, 4-40GB for language models
 - GPU recommended for local image generation (8GB+ VRAM for best results)

 ## Acknowledgments